ground-creative/fluidphp/README.md

 ```
 ### Method 2

-Download the source code  and run the following command
+Download the source code  and run composer directly with the following command
 ```
-composer directly: composer install
+composer install
 ```